Ernestchenchen/CurvNet/README.md

 ## Introduction

-This is the official implementation of Paper SG-LRA: Self-Generating Automatic Scoliosis Cobb Angle Measurement with Low-Rank Approximation[https://arxiv.org/abs/2411.12604], which is built upon mmocr-0.2.1.
+This is the official implementation of Paper [SG-LRA: Self-Generating Automatic Scoliosis Cobb Angle Measurement with Low-Rank Approximation](https://arxiv.org/abs/2411.12604), which is built upon mmocr-0.2.1.
 SG-LRA is a framework with self-generative capabilities for automatic measurement of spinal scoliosis Cobb angles.

 ## Function